rscherrer/brachypode/README.md

 ## Installation

 This program must be compiled.
-It is written in C++ and can be compiled using any modern C++ compiler and build system.
+It is written in C++ and can be built using any modern C++ compiler and build system.
 [Here](doc/SETUP.md) we provide an example setup to build the program on several platforms using CMake.

 ## Usage